-From repairing computers, to wrapping cars and working as a barber, Johnny Phan has several flourishing small businesses and is what most people would a true entrepreneur at heart.
+From repairing computers, to wrapping cars and working as a barber, Johnny Phan has several flourishing small businesses and is what most people would consider a true entrepreneur at heart.

 Raised in College Station by his Vietnamese immigrant parents, Phan comes by his trademark “get-it-done” personality honestly.